On the Dynamics of First and Second Order GeCo and gBBKS Schemes: Introduction

 The paper is organized as follows.
-In the next section, we shortly present definitions and results for the stability analysis of fixed points.
-Next, in Section \ref{sec:BBKS} we introduce and investigate the stability properties of first and second order generalized BBKS schemes from \cite{BBKS2007,BRBM2008, MR4109346}, denoted by gBBKS1 and gBBKS2($\alpha$).
-Thereby, following \cite{IKM2122}, we investigate linear systems of size $2\times 2$ and use Theorem \ref{Thm_MPRK_stabil} to get first results concerning their stability domains.
-In Section \ref{sec:GeCo}, we continue our stability investigation to first and second order GeCo schemes from \cite{martiradonna2020geco}, denoted by GeCo1 and GeCo2.
-Here, GeCo2 satisfies the theoretical requirements for $2\times 2$ systems, while we are in the position to investigate GeCo1 in a general setup of linear systems of size $N\times N$.
-We support the theoretical results with numerical experiments in Section \ref{sec:NumTests}.
+In the next section, we shortly present definitions and results for the stability analysis of fixed points. \suggest{In Section \ref{sec:GeCo}, we apply the stability theory from \cite{izgin2022stability} to first and second order GeCo schemes from \cite{martiradonna2020geco}.} Next, in Section \ref{sec:BBKS} we investigate the stability properties of first and second order generalized BBKS schemes from \cite{BBKS2007,BRBM2008, MR4109346}.
+We \suggest{confirm} the theoretical results \suggest{by} numerical experiments in Section \ref{sec:NumTests}.
 Finally, in Section \ref{sec:Summary}, we formulate our summary and conclusions.